ultra-000/magiclinks/README.md

 The `exclude` field is used to specify the directories to be excluded from the build process.

+## The `types` field

+The `types` field is used to specify the types/formats/extensions of files to be included in the build process.

+## The `excluded_types` field

+The `excluded_types` field is used to specify types/formats/extensions of files to be excluded from the build process.

 ## Contribution

 **Any contribution is welcome!** really anything will be helpful, especially contributions made to this broken documentation, there is a lot of features that you could implement and a some bugs that you could fix, **so please feel free to contribute :)**.